unrealwork/axibase-collector/jobs/examples/mysql/README.md

 This document describes how to collect global status metrics from `performance_schema` introduced in [MySQL](http://www.mysql.com/) 5.7+ for long-term retention and monitoring in the Axibase Time Series Database.

-The process involves enabling a JDBC job in Axibase Collector to poll a `global_status` table and uploading the counters into ATSD for processing.
+The process involves enabling a JDBC job in Axibase Collector to poll a `global_status` table and uploading the counters to ATSD for processing.

 ## Requirements